earthly/website/blog/_posts/2023-02-06-openshift-vs-kubernetes.md

 Kubernetes is a powerful container orchestrator that can easily handle hundreds to thousands of nodes.
 As such, you will update your Kubernetes version from time to time to add new features or fix bugs.
 This can be done easily using [kubeadm](https://earthly.dev/blog/k8cluster-mnging-blding-kubeadm/) or by accessing the managed dashboard from your cloud provider.
 The upgrades can occur simultaneously, and you should ensure that you have backups and replicas of control plane components for high availability and disaster recovery.

 In contrast, OpenShift lacks in this area and is still in an experimental stage with major version upgrades.
 Upgrades are still manual and can be done by running the installation scripts again with a new version.
-Minor upgrades are relatively simpler with the help of [CLI](https://docs.openshift.com/container-platform/4.11/updating/updating-cluster-cli.html) or [webconsole](https://docs.openshift.com/container-platform/4.11/updating/updating-cluster-within-minor.html).
+Minor upgrades are relatively simpler with the help of [CLI](https://docs.openshift.com/container-platform/4.11/updating/updating-cluster-cli.html) or [web console](https://docs.openshift.com/container-platform/4.11/updating/updating-cluster-within-minor.html).
 But the process is a bit more involved in comparison to Kubernetes upgrades.

 ## Conclusion

 Kubernetes offers a lot of flexibility to customize deployments and it has the whole [CNCF landscape](https://landscape.cncf.io/) integrated to support any pitfalls.
 On the other hand, OpenShift is a secure, ready-to-deploy, and preconfigured flavor of Kubernetes, and it charges a premium for its features with a wide range of ready-to-use internal integrations.

 Due to its additional features, OpenShift may be a better option for those who are new to container orchestration, who want a simpler adoption path, or who are already familiar with the Red Hat ecosystem.

 Choosing the right container orchestration tool would require factoring in the complexity of deployments, budget, and customization requirements amongst others.
 Kubernetes is a good choice when you want customization and have the resources to support it.
 Opting for OpenShift will be a great choice when you want to be on the cloud quickly and are willing to pay for it.